 Why Would Anyone Need a Conoscope?

-Some people have light sources and need to measure the angles at which the light comes out of the source.
+Some people have light sources and need to measure the angles at which the light comes out of the source, which you can read about on our Light Source Measurement page.
 Others need to measure the angles at which light scatters from a sample when it is illuminated by a laser, that is, they use the conoscopic lens in a scatterometer.
 Our first experience with a conoscope was while measuring the light output from an LCD.
 The instrument we used was made by Autronics-Melchers, which is now defunct.

 Stock Conoscope Designs